Communities

 • To sum up: Different keys really did sound different in the Baroque and Classical eras.
 Composers chose their keys accordingly.

-#1: Initial revision by user avatar gmcgath‭ · 2021-10-26T13:17:41Z (over 2 years ago)
+#1: Initial revision by user avatar gmcgath‭ · 2021-10-26T13:17:41Z (about 3 years ago)

 I think I can now answer this, based on research I've done since posting the question.